Italy sees virus cases rise 45%; 11 dead

 ROME (AP) — Italy reported a 45% one-day increase in people infected with the coronavirus as other countries in Europe recorded their first cases Tuesday, producing evidence that travelers are carrying the virus from the European outbreak’s current epicenter.

 Italian officials reported 11 deaths and 322 confirmed cases of the virus, 100 more than a day earlier.
-While the majority were concentrated in northern Italy, some of the new cases showed up in parts of Italy well outside the country’s two hard-hit regions, including three in Sicily, two in Tuscany and one in Liguria.
+While the majority were concentrated in northern Italy, some of the new cases registered outside the country’s two hard-hit regions, including three in Sicily, two in Tuscany and one in Liguria.

 An Italian couple from the afflicted north tested positive in the Canary Islands off Africa, forcing the quarantine of their hotel in what one guest said felt like being “monkeys in a cage.”
 Austria, Croatia and Switzerland reported their first cases, all in people who recently traveled to Italy.

-The four new deaths in Italy,like the seven reported earlier, were in patients who were elderly, suffering from other ailments, or both, officials said.
+The four new deaths in Italy,like the seven reported earlier, were in patients who were elderly, suffering from other ailments or both, officials said.

 “Obviously I can’t say I’m not worried because I don’t want anyone to think we’re underestimating this emergency,” he said before a meeting with a visiting World Health Organization mission.
 “But we trust that with the measures we’ve implemented there will be a containing effect in the coming days.”